bbauska/TUMx-DWAPNx/README.md

   alt="pug; home.pug + base.pug + navigation.pug, #2."
   style="border: 2px solid #000000; width:40%;" />
 </p>
-Let\'s look at the outcome of
-these three files combined.
+Let&apos;s look at the outcome of these three files combined.
 If we connect to the home, which means example.dallago.us, this is pretty much what we see.
 As you see, the navigation has been loaded as an unordered list with one list item and